chisui/dakka/thesis/main.md

         ref ! convert someType
 ```

 Solving the problem of sending generic actor references has a huge problem though.
-Using existential quantification prevents AnswerableMessage from beeing serialized.
-Serializabillity is a core requrirement for messages though.
+Using existential quantification prevents `AnswerableMessage` from being serialized.
+Serializeability is a core requirement for messages though.

 I do have an idea of how to get around this restriction but wasn't able to test it yet.
-To serialize arbitraty types we would need some kind of sum-type where each constructor corresponds with one concrete type.
+To serialize arbitrary types we would need some kind of sum-type where each constructor corresponds with one concrete type.
 Since we can enumerate every actor type of actors inside a given actor system from the root actor we could use this to create a dynamic union type.
 An example of a dynamic union type would be `Data.OpenUnion` from the `freer-simple` package.
 To construct this type we need a reference to the root actor though so that type has to be exposed to the actor type in some way, either as an additional type parameter to the `Actor` class or to the `Message` typefamily.
 Adding a type parameter to `Actor` or `Message` requires would require rewriting ab big chunk of the codebase though.
 Sending `ActorRef` values directly is the only possible way for now.

 ### Flexibility and Effects